Click here to find your latitude and longitude

 50 deg 30 minutes north = 50.5 degrees

-See here for Geostationary satellite view maps from all 10 deg longitude positions.
+See satellite view maps for Geostationary orbit views of the earth from all 10 deg longitude positions.

-I have made you a degrees, minutes, seconds to decimal degrees calculator if you want to do it online.
+I have made you a degrees, minutes, seconds to decimal degrees calculator if you want to do the calculation online.

 This star is in line with the earth's axis and if you measure the elevation angle of the star you determine your latitude.